Khalidsid/Kopernikus/README.md

 1. ```solution.py``` contains the final code to accept the target image directory as user input and run the similarity calculations to delete the similar images.

-2. ```solution.ipynb``` contains experiments on the dataset to determine various parameters and addition of improvements to code logic.
-The run of the trials have been recorded and useful to find out the changes made in the code and the reson behind it.
+2. ```solution.ipynb``` contains experiments on the dataset to determine various parameters and iterative improvements to code logic.
+The run of the trials have been recorded and useful to find out the changes made in values of key parameters in the code and the reason behind it.
+Trials can either contain modifications to parameters or code logic for various problems encountered at various stages.

-3. ```requirements.txt``` contains dependency for the project.
+4. ```requirements.txt``` contains dependency for the project.
 They should be installed before executing the solution.py file.

 Answer to the assignment questions: